CarlosDahmen/CampusManager/Readme.md

 The goal of this project is to develop a full stack web app to to track a school's campuses and students.
 The app has basic CRUD fuctionality, with two basic models for the students and campuses.

-The frontend is built with react, using react hooks to manage local state and Redux to manage global state.
+The frontend is built with react, using react hooks to manage local state.

 On the backend, there is a server running on Express, with Postgres running the relational DB and sequelize as the ORM tool.